Kalgoorlie - North

 Kalgoorlie - North has a typical household mix, with a higher-than-average median household size

-Family households account for 72.4% of all households, including 36.1% couples with children, 25.8% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 27.6%, with lone person households at 24.4% and group households comprising 3.5%.
-The median household size is 2.6 people, larger than the Rest of WA average of 2.5.
+Family households dominate at 72.4% of all households, comprising 36.1% couples with children, 25.8% couples without children, and 9.3% single parent families.
+Non-family households make up the remaining 27.6%, with lone person households at 24.4% and group households comprising 3.5% of the total.
+The median household size of 2.6 people is larger than the Regional WA average of 2.5.

 Frequently Asked Questions - Households